C3PablO/pablo-romero-jaren-site/_posts/es/cajon_de_sastre.md

 # SHAPE Design System at Electrolux.

-At Electrolux, within the SHAPE design system team, my role as a UX engineer has been a journey of continuous learning and contribution across various aspects of design and technology.
+At Electrolux, within the SHAPE design system team, my role as a UX engineer has been a journey of continuous learning and contribution across various aspects of design and engineering.
 SHAPE, an ambitious project distributed throughout the digital organization at Electrolux, spans three different platforms: web, mobile, and appliances.
 My involvement in SHAPE has allowed me to engage in numerous activities, offering me a unique opportunity to learn from different touchpoints within the organization.

 During my time working with SHAPE, I have contributed to the following activities: